PhilEllis/AnamCara-milestone-3/README.md

 >### Code

 - The majority of the code originated from the Bootstrap library and was styled with custom css.
+- The core of the application has been derived from the code Institute Relational Database Walkthrough and amended to fit the needs of my application.
+- [prettyprinted](https://www.youtube.com/watch?v=8aTnmsDMldY&list=PLXmMXHVSvS-CoYS177-UvMAQYRfL3fBtX&index=72)The user authentication code has been modeled from and adapted suit the needs of this project.
+I found it hard to detail which changes came from this document but i have tried to be as clear as i can throughout the code.
+I did view all of his Flask videos and found it helped with understanding how flask-login worked alongside the other libraries.
+- [Bootstrapmade](https://bootstrapmade.com/) - I utilised a portion of html & css from the GP & Green templates for the lists section on the home page and the section titles on the home page and about page.
+- The models have been taken from bootstrap and the javascript used to initial them has been taken from a youtube video which i have now losted the link to but i wanted to make it clear it was not my own code.
 - All of the rest of the code was written by the author - Philippa Ellis